sttng/LegoToR/README.md

 **LegoToRHD** is a LEGO Digital Designer (LDD) to Universal Scene Descriptor (USD) converter.
 LegoToRHD takes a LDD lxf file as input and converts it into a set of USD compliant files.
 USD is used by Apple's ARKit and in a multitude of other professional applications from Pixar, Autodesk, etc.

+Both LegoToR & LegoToRHD rely on **pylddlib**. pylddlib can also be used stand-alone, in that case it will export an obj file of the provided LDD lxf file.

 ### Requirements

 * Python (tested on Python 2.7.10 on macOS and Python 3.8.3 on Windows 10)